rcap107/rcap107/README.md

 Hello!
 I'm Riccardo Cappuzzo (@rcap107).
-I will soon be defending my PhD thesis in "Deep learning models for data curation".
+I hold a PhD in Computer Science on the subject of "Deep Learning Models for Tabular Data Curation".

 I work mostly with Python and its data science libraries (Pytorch, Pandas, Numpy).